JustinELRoberts/libft/README.md

 ---

 ## Linked Lists
-The following struct is used to represent a matrix and will be referenced throughout in this section:
+The following struct is used to represent a list and will be referenced throughout in this section:

 ```
 typedef struct          s_list